 I believe what you have to look at on this page, besides my words, is important and I just don’t want my blog to start looking like the blog equivalent of Times Square.

-And it is by now that I naively thought I would be making some money when I started in 2010.
+And it was in 2010 that I thought by now that I would be making some money.

-Just enough to pay for all the cheerleading fees and the OT visits.
+Just enough to pay for some of the cheerleading fees or occupational therapy visits.

 Or so that we could finally save for college.

-Or go on a vacation that involves a plane.
+Or go on a vacation that involves an airplane.

-This glaring reject letter/email is the first of many, I am afraid.
+This glaring reject email is the first of many, I am afraid.

 I knew they would come, I have delved myself into motherhood for too long I fear.